Gamvik Airport: History

-The airfield was used for Norving's air ambulance and air taxi service which was flown using the Britten-Norman Islander.
+The airfield was used for Norving's air ambulance and air taxi service, both of which flew the Britten-Norman Islander, a light utility aircraft.
 The operation of the airport was carried out as a cooperation between Gamvik Search and Rescue Corps and Norving.
-Yngvar Svendsen, the airline's contact person in Gamvik, was responsible for operations and manned the radio.
+Yngvar Svendsen, the airline's contact person in Gamvik, was responsible for operations including the radio.
 For the first ten months he worked free of charge.
-Norving applied in 1972 to establish a scheduled taxi route from Gamvik.
-Mehamn Airport opened in 1974 along with an all-year road between Gamvik and Mehamn, which resulted in Gamvik Airport being reduced to an emergency airport.
+In 1972, Norving applied to establish a scheduled taxi route from Gamvik.
+Mehamn Airport opened in 1974 along with a road between Gamvik and Mehamn that was usable year-round, which resulted in Gamvik Airport being reduced to an emergency airport.

 Facilities

 The airport was located at Slettnes outside Gamvik.
 The airport had an 800 by 30 m gravel runway.
 Travel distance to Mehamn was 20 minutes and to Kjøllefjord one hour.